 One of the key ingredients in our framework is the efficient score function for the parameter of interest, α .
-Loosely speaking, this is defined as the projection of the score function for α on the orthogonal complement (in L_2) of the space spanned by the score functions for the nuisance parameters (β , η) (e.g., Bickel et al. (1998), van der Vaart (2002), Newey (1990), Choi, Hall, and Schick (1996)).
+Loosely speaking this is defined as the projection of the score function for α on the orthogonal complement (in L_2) of the space spanned by the score functions for the nuisance parameters (β , η) (e.g. Bickel et al., 1998; van der Vaart, 2002; Newey, 1990; Choi et al., 1996).